qiime2/dev-docs/source/glossary.rst

      A string that represents a particular layout of files and or directories as well as how their contents will be structured.

+   Distribution
+     A collection of QIIME 2 plugins that are designed to be installed together.
+     These are generally grouped by a theme.
+For example, the `Amplicon Distribution`_ provides a collection of plugins for analysis of microbiome amplicon data, while the `Shotgun Distribution`_ provides a collection of plugins for analysis of microbiome shotgun metagenomics data.

    Format
      A string that represents a particular file format.